 This is for three main reasons:

-Karate apart from kicks there is very little in "Karate Full Contact", since Karatecas having to face in a full contact fight preferred to use boxing techniques, and not Karate ones, because obviously they were more effective in a fight. brutal like the one in the ring.
+2. Of the real Karate, apart the kicks, there is very little in "Karate Full Contact", since Karatecas having to face in a full contact fight preferred to use boxing techniques, and not Karate ones, because obviously they were more effective in a fight. brutal like the one in the ring.

 The born of the WAKO.